-Camarones a la Diabla made of succulent shrimps cooked in a fiery, smoky pepper sauce.
-Also called deviled shrimps, they’re sure to rock your taste buds!
+Camarones a la Diabla made with shrimps cooked in a fiery, smoky pepper sauce.
+Also called “deviled shrimps”, they’re sure to rock your taste buds!

 When I said that these creamy lime vodka shrimps will be the only way you’d want to eat shrimps ever again, I was wrong.
 Drenched in a slightly tangy, vodka-spiked cream sauce to die for, they are, by all means, a fantastic seafood dish and for a while, were the only way I’d eat shrimps.

 That was until I took a bite of these camarones a la diabla and had all my senses rocked!

 Let me forewarn you, this is called a la diabla for good reason.
 It’s freakin’ spicy!